Immune Exhaustion Panel

 - Quantify the presence and relative abundance of 14 different immune cell types

-Chronic infections caused by viruses and other pathogens can induce immune exhaustion.
-The Human Immune Exhaustion Panel includes probes for Epstein-Barr virus (EBV) and Cytomegalovirus (CMV), and the Mouse Immune Exhaustion Panel includes probes for Lymphocytic Choriomeningitis (LCMV).
-The panel can be supplemented with up to 55 genes of your choice with a Panel Plus spike-in for studying exhaustion in the context of different types of infectious disease.
+Chronic infectious diseases caused by viruses and other pathogens can induce immune exhaustion.
+The Human Immune Exhaustion Panel includes probes for Epstein-Barr virus and Cytomegalovirus, and the Mouse Immune Exhaustion Panel includes probes for Lymphocytic Choriomeningitis.
+The panel can be supplemented with up to 55 genes of your choice with a Panel Plus spike-in for studying immune cell exhaustion in the context of different types of infectious disease.

-The 18-gene Tumor Inflammation Signature (TIS) is included in the panel gene list and measures activity known to be associated with PD-1/PD-L1 inhibitors.
-Customers have the option to purchase a standalone TIS report with the Immune Exhaustion Panel.
+The 18-gene Tumor Inflammation Signature is included in the panel gene list and measures activity known to be associated with PD-1/PD-L1 inhibitors.
+Customers have the option to purchase a standalone Tumor Inflammation Signature report with the Immune Exhaustion Panel.

 - Includes four axes of biology that characterize a peripherally suppressed, adaptive immune response, including: